Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Method

 \textit{a).
 Local region selection and matching}

-As shown in \cref{fig:local_matching}, two transformed versions $\tilde{x}$ and $\hat{x}$ are from the same image $x$, i.e. $\tilde{x}=t_1\left(x\right), \hat{x}=t_2\left(x\right)$, and we select and match multiple local regions from $\tilde{x}$ and $\hat{x}$.
-Moreover, data augmentation operations such as random cropping, flipping and rotating result in the mismatching position between $\tilde{x}$ and $\hat{x}$.
-Therefore, we record the pixel position by introducing an index label to ensure that the center positions of the two matching local regions is corresponding to each other in the original image.
-Specifically, first randomly select a local region with a size of $s_p\times s_p$ from $\tilde{x}$, and then the location of the matching local region with the same size in $\hat{x}$ is determined according to the index value of the center position of the local region.
-In addition, in order to ensure that there is no excessive overlap between different local regions, the local area is excluded after each selection, guaranteeing that the center of the subsequently selected local region does not fall into the previously selected local regions.
+As shown in Fig. \ref{fig:local_matching}, two transformed versions $\tilde{x}$ and $\hat{x}$ are from the same image $x$, i.e. $\tilde{x}=t_1\left(x\right), \hat{x}=t_2\left(x\right)$, we select and match multiple local regions from $\tilde{x}$ and $\hat{x}$.
+Data augmentation operations such as random cropping, flipping, and rotating result in the mismatching positions between $\tilde{x}$ and $\hat{x}$.
+Therefore, we record the pixel position by introducing an index label to ensure that the center positions of the two matching local regions correspond to each other in the original image.
+Specifically, we first randomly select a local region with a size of $s_p\times s_p$ from $\tilde{x}$, and then the location of the matching local region with the same size in $\hat{x}$ is determined according to the index value of the center position of the local region in $\tilde{x}$.
+In addition, to ensure that there is no excessive overlap between different local regions, the local area is excluded after each selection, guaranteeing that the center of the subsequently selected local region does not fall into the previously selected local regions.
 The above steps are repeated several times to obtain multiple matching local regions.

 \textit{b).
 Local matching feature extraction}